German judge lifts temporary ban on Uber ride-sharing

 Taxi Deutschland had sought the injunction as part of a civil lawsuit to bar the company's ride-sharing service, citing what it saw as unfair competition by Uber against the professional taxi drivers whom it represents.

-Each infraction of the court's injunction carried fines of up to 250,000 euros ($323,775).
+Each infraction of the court's injunction carried fines of up to 250,000 euros (200,098.87 pounds).
 Uber quickly appealed the ruling, leading to Tuesday's hearing.

 Taxi Deutschland said in a statement it was baffled by Tuesday's decision.